MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 >[!IMPORTANT]
 >You must have the latest versions of each component to record, test, or run UI flows.

-## Limitations

-The following are not supported:
-- Windows 10 Home installations are not supported.

--   Desktop UI Flows

-    -   Multiple monitors
-    -   Double click, mouse hover, touch/pen input
-    -   Interactions on Windows (File explorer, startup menu, task bar, etc.)

--   Web UI Flows

-    -   Right click.
-    -   User session information (for example: cookies) will not be reused during playback.
-You will have to edit the script to embed sign in information when required by websites.

-You'll find feature-specific limitations included in the documentation for each feature.

 ## Install UI flows and Power Automate Desktop (preview) on your device